Nakzz/Simple-To-Do-App/README.md

 # Android Pre-work: Simple To-do App
-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple To-do App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
 This app is a pre-req for CodePath Android development Spring 2019 Course application.

 Submitted by: **Ajmain Naqib**